adrianknapik/Gatekeeper/README.md

 # Gatekeeper
 Gatekeeper is a rule-based policy engine that operates over a REST API, designed to allow or reject HTTP requests based on their context.
-Built as an MVP for a university course in 10 days, it is deployable in containerized environments (e.g., behind a Traefik reverse proxy) and provides a foundation for real-world enterprise use.
+It is deployable in containerized environments (e.g., behind a Traefik reverse proxy) and provides a foundation for real-world enterprise use.
 ## 📌 Current Version (MVP)
 This is an MVP developed with a focus on simplicity and core functionality.
 The current version only supports JWT token validation for evaluating request contexts.
-Support for additional contexts (e.g., IP, country, timestamp) is planned for future iterations.
+Support for additional contexts (e.g., Params, Query, Request body) is planned for future iterations.

 ## 🔧 Main Components
 ### 🧠 Gatekeeper.Server (Backend)